-- If you have earned fewer than 24 transferable college credits at the time of application, your high school record and test scores will be taken into consideration, along with the your GPA in college course work.
+- If you have completed fewer than 24 transferrable college credits at the time of application, your high school record will be taken into consideration along with your GPA for college course work.

 Transfer Admission Procedures

 - Students interested in transferring to NDSU from another college or university should submit the following.

 - Completed Application for Admission.
 The application is available online.

 - A $35 nonrefundable Application Fee.
 The fee can be paid at the time you apply online or paid online at a later date.
 An admission decision is not made until the fee is paid.